What is celiac disease?

 Celiac disease is a chronic disease characterized by an immune reaction to gluten.
 Sometimes referred to as gluten intolerance, celiac disease causes damage to the small intestine whenever food or drink containing gluten is consumed.
 Gluten is a protein found in wheat, barley, oats, and rye.
 Without a proper diagnosis from a celiac disease specialist, patients can unknowingly cause significant damage to the lining of their small intestine, along with experiencing numerous other symptoms and medical complications, including promoting certain cancers.
 A more newly-recognized entity involves intolerance to gluten, experienced as a variety of abdominal symptoms, but without the intestinal damage as seen with the usual celiac disease.

 Symptoms of celiac disease can sometimes be mistaken for other gastrointestinal problems, which is why it is critical to seek evaluation from a top celiac disease specialist in order to be properly diagnosed.
-A celiac disease test with leading NYC gastroenterologist Dr. Anthony Borcich is the first step to pinpointing the underlying cause of your symptoms and finding long-term relief.
+A celiac disease test with leading NYC gastroenterologist and celiac disease specialist Dr. Anthony Borcich is the first step to pinpointing the underlying cause of your symptoms and finding long-term relief.
 Dr. Borcich is a board certified NYC gastroenterologist with more than 30 years of experience in treating patients suffering from a wide range of symptoms such as abdominal pain, acid reflux, and gluten intolerance.
 He is known for his expertise, compassionate care, and thorough approach.
-If you suspect that you may have celiac disease or gluten intolerance, contact our specialists today.
+If you suspect that you may have celiac disease or gluten intolerance, contact our celiac disease doctors today.

 What causes celiac disease?